intel/QAT-ZSTD-Plugin/README.md

 **Register qatsequenceproducer in your code**

-Call ZSTD_registerSequenceProducer to register qatsequenceproducer in your application source code
+Call ZSTD_registerSequenceProducer to register qatsequenceproducer in your application source code.

 ```c
     /* Example code */